XRPLF/xrpl-dev-portal/content/concept-issuing-and-operational-addresses.md

 ## Funds Lifecycle ##

-All non-XRP currency balances (issuances) in the XRP Ledger are tied to accounting relationships between two Ripple addresses.
+All non-XRP currency balances (issuances) in the XRP Ledger are tied to accounting relationships between two XRP Ledger addresses.
 When a financial institution uses Ripple's recommended separation of roles, funds relating to that institution tend to flow in a cycle.

 [![Diagram: Funds flow from the issuing address to standby addresses, to operational addresses, to customer and partner addresses, and finally back to the issuing address.](img/funds_flow_diagram.png)](img/funds_flow_diagram.png)